William-Lavoie/BrokerX/documentation/phase3/arc42.md

 ## **8. Notification of execution**

-This UC is not yet functional, but Ihope to get it done by the final deadline.
+This UC is not yet functional, but I hope to get it done by the final deadline.

 ## **Additional Notes**
 - Your session will remain active until you log out manually or the session expires.
 - If any redirect fails, please manually navigate to the specified page.

+## Phase 3 Retrospective

+There are several things that could not be done in time for the end of the project.
+Next steps would be finishing the sage for UC07, fixing the implementation of UC08 and adding add balancing, which was present before migrating to microservices.

+If I were to do this project again, I would do many things differently, for example I would spend less time working on the UI, I would have migrated to microservices earlier and I would split the programs in fewer services since it has proven to be very difficult to coordinate between them, and as a result test coverage has dropped, the CI/CD pipeline is no longer operational and neither is monitoring, even tho all those items were properly set up at one point.
+Overall, I am satisfied with the result but given additional time there are many improvements I would do.
+As is, the program is somewhat shaky and there may be several undocumented bugs and issues.

 # MoSCoW Prioritization Table – Use Cases